rapidafi/hanken-pure-csv/README.md

 -o or --output `<outputfile>`

-* name of the file where result Virta-JTP XML is written
+* name of the file where result is written
 * file will be overwritten if it exists
 * defaults to confiration value
 * recommended to use configuration value